Monorepos & Workspaces

 packages in a monorepo.
 Knip uses the term workspace exclusively to indicate a

-directory that has a package.json
+directory that has a package.json.

 Configuration

-Here’s example configuration with custom entry
+Section titled “Configuration”Here’s example configuration with custom entry and project patterns:

-{ "workspaces": { ".": { "entry": "scripts/*.js", "project": "scripts/**/*.js" }, "packages/*": { "entry": "{index,cli}.ts", "project": "**/*.ts" }, "packages/cli": { "entry": "bin/cli.js" } }}
+{ "workspaces": { ".": { "entry": "scripts/*.js", "project": "scripts/**/*.js" }, "packages/*": { "entry": "{index,cli}.ts", "project": "**/*.ts" }, "packages/cli": { "entry": "bin/cli.js" } }}Each workspace has the same default configuration.

-The root workspace is named "."
+The root workspace is named "." under workspaces (like in the example

 above).